tyjhart/flowanalyzer/README.md

 DNS reverse lookups are disabled by default due to their potential impact on DNS servers in high traffic environments.

-They can be enabled by changing the following default option in /opt/manitonetworks/netflow_options.py:
+They can be enabled by changing the following default option in **netflow_options.py** once it's copied, per the [installation directions](Install/README.md):

 ```
 dns = False